 Uke Go Girl! is a 501c3 nonprofit organization for girls, trans, and nonbinary youth that blends instrumental, vocal and songwriting instruction with a focus on empowerment, creative expression and building self-esteem.
 Ukuleles, instruction and supplies are provided at no cost to students and the instruments are theirs to keep upon completing the program.
-Our camp takes place in the Cherokee Street Neighborhood in South City, Saint Louis.
+Our camp takes place in South City, Saint Louis.

 Because even today, women are still underrepresented in the music industry, particularly musicians and songwriters.
 Not every girl who participates in UGG! will go on to become a professional musician but if even one does that's helping to balance the scales a bit.